BonsaiAI/bonsaiai.github.io/source/includes/examples/_find-the-center.html.md

             self.goal_count += 1

     def get_state(self):
-        """ Gets the state of the simulator, whether it be a valid value or terminal.
+        """ Gets the state of the simulator, whether it be a valid value or terminal ("game over") state.
         """
         # debug("get_state")
         # debug("state", self.value)
         self.old_value = self.value
         return SimState(state={"value": self.value},
                         is_terminal=self.get_terminal())

-    def distance_from_goal(self):
-        """ Function to determine how far away the move is from the center.
-        """
-        dist = abs(self.goal - self.value)
-        # debug("dist", dist)
-        return -1*dist

     def time_at_goal(self):
         """ Function to return how long the simulation has maintained the goal.